 All of our publications come lovingly packaged in a paper wrap.
 The reason we do this is to prevent damage to the magazine or book during the shipping process.
 This is beneficial because it means fewer magazines are returned to us (and therefore wasted) as damaged copies and we require less shipping.
 Making the paper wrap pretty is just for fun!
 Our customers often re-purpose Pom Pom magazine wraps by using them in other crafts or as wrapping paper.
 Just think of a hand-knitted gift parcelled in one of our magazine wraps! 😍

-Our ‘Pomfetti’ envelopes are what we use when sending single or double magazine retail orders.
+Our ‘Pomfetti’ envelopes are what we use when sending small format, back issue (40 and older)magazine retail orders.
 We order these from Lil Packaging and they are 100% biodegradable, use eco-friendly inks, are plastic-free, and ocean-friendly!
+For single copy orders of Issue 41 and newer, we use Priory Direct’s Eco Mailers; they are fully recyclable, biodegradable, plastic-free, and made from 100% post consumer waste.

 For larger orders (3+ mags or a book), we use bulk wrap book packaging.
 The foldable edges and cardboard wrap-around flap keep the publications snug, reducing movement while the package is in transition, and therefore reducing damage.
 We order C2 and C3-sized packaging from Lil Packaging, whose book wraps are 100% recyclable and FSC certified.

 The paper wraps we mention above are sealed with a Pom Pom-branded sticker.
-A specific publication, such as one from the Interpretations series, the Knitting Outside the Box series, and Knit How, will also have its own unique sticker.
-We’re now ordering our customised stickers from Alocalprinter, who use eco-friendly toners and chlorine-free labels.
+Our customised stickers are printed by Alocalprinter, who use eco-friendly toners and chlorine-free labels.
 Although we have some sticker stock from older publications which aren’t manufactured in this way, we’ll be replacing them with the more eco-friendly stickers when the time comes.

 Sometimes it’s necessary to brand our packages so that our couriers can easily identify them.
 We often use Pom Pom stamps for this.
 We get the ink from The English Stamp Company, and we like them because you can get ink refills from them!